UseToolSuite UseToolSuite

 REST API JSON Best Practices

 Designing consistent, predictable JSON responses is one of the most impactful things you can do for your API’s usability.
-This guide covers the conventions used by top APIs like Stripe, GitHub, and Twilio.
+This guide covers the conventions used by top APIs like Stripe, GitHub, and Twilio — with code examples you can adopt immediately.

 Naming Conventions